 This category comprises investment in equity that is not held for trading, and the Group and the Company irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
 This election is made on an investment-by-investment basis.
 Dividends are recognised as income in profit or loss under the dividend clearly represents a recovery of part of the cost of investment.
-Other net gains and losses are recognised in other comprehensive income.
-On derecognition, gains and losses accumulated in other comprehensive income are not reclassified to profit or loss.
+Other net gains and losses are recognised in other comprehensive income are not reclassified to profit or loss.